A Case Study In The Hijacking Of A Movement, and a Warning For The Libertarian Party.

 The left got lucky with Booker T. Washington’s high blood pressure, and used their friends in government to get rid of Marcus Garvey.
 By the time we were graced with Malcolm, they had advanced far enough to give him the bullet, the same bullet that awaits us all if the Libertarian movement fails, co-opted by the left, and our cause goes the way of the American Civil Rights Movement.

 To illustrate the consequences of failure, let us examine what we lost when Communists co-opted the American Civil Rights Movement.
 Since the “War on Poverty” began, we have extorted 15-17 trillion dollars from our fellow Americans.
 In 1968, 85% of black children had a 2 parent household.
-Today 25% are raised by both parents, due to a cash reward, paid for with the proceeds of extortion, as a reward to expel the contributing male.
+Today 25% are raised by both parents, due to a cash ransom, paid for with the proceeds of extortion, as a reward to expel the contributing male.
 The Great Society is as accurate a description of the legislation as the Patriot Act would be decades later.
 Replacing a vibrant black culture that would crush white supremacy with the force of valuable goods and services, sold by honorable and respectable people, even more so because of obstacles overcome, the politics of envy reigned supreme.
 What is the affirmative action sold by the Marxist NAACP?
 White supremacy, the idea that black Americans are incapable of competing in the free market.
 Contrast it to the words of Marcus Garvey:

 “Any leadership that teaches you to depend upon another race, is a leadership that will enslave you”